 Great events are necessary to permit the masses to throw off the heavy burden of tradition, habit and routine and to embrace new ideas.
 Such is the position taken by the materialist conception of history, which was brilliantly expressed by Karl Marx in the celebrated phrase “social being determines consciousness.”
 It takes great events to expose the unsoundness of the old order and convince the masses of the need for its complete overthrow.
 This process is not automatic and takes time.

-In the last period it appeared that the class struggle in Europe was a thing of the past.
+In the past period it appeared that the class struggle in Europe was a thing of the past.
 But now all the accumulated contradictions are coming to the surface, preparing the way for an explosion of the class struggle everywhere.
-Even in countries like Austria, where for decades the ruling class bought social peace by reforms, stormy events are being prepared.
+Everywhere, including in the United States, stormy events are being prepared.
 Sharp and sudden changes are implicit in the situation.

 When Marx and Engels wrote the Manifesto, they were two young men, 29 and 27 years old respectively.
 They were writing in a period of black reaction.
 The working class was apparently immobile.
 The Manifesto itself was written in Brussels, where its authors had been forced to flee as political refugees.
 And yet at the very moment when the Communist Manifesto first saw the light of day in February 1848, revolution had already erupted onto the streets of Paris, and over the following months had spread like wildfire through virtually the whole of Europe.